infektyd/SyntraSwift/README.md

 - `spacy` – for linguistic analysis in the language engine.
 - `nltk` – provides WordNet lookups.

-Install them with `pip install openai elevenlabs PyPDF2 pandas spacy nltk`.
+Install them with `pip install openai tiktoken python-dotenv numpy fuzzywuzzy nltk` and any optional packages like `elevenlabs` or `spacy` as needed.
 Some modules may require model downloads (e.g. `python -m spacy download en_core_web_sm`).

+The project previously listed `sounddevice`, `pyttsx3` and `python-Levenshtein` in `Requirements.txt`, but these dependencies are no longer used.

 ## Swift components